1976

 While developing the Trilogy range the possibility of producing a parallel, low cost set of products existed.
 This became the Pro2 range and although the same dimensions as the Trilogy, had a reduced feature set.

-sales in the USA especially the large church market.
+This resulted in a 25% reduction in price which helped sales in the USA especially the large church market.
 The range never grew past the 163 (12 channel) and 203 (16 channel).